-The standard procedure includes finetuning, e.g. with respect to IELTS, potential over-qualification or potential mismatches.
+The standard procedure includes fine-tuning, e.g. with respect to IELTS, potential over-qualification or potential mismatches.

 In individual cases, programme management can deviate from the admission requirements.
-However, not with respect to the Bachelor's degree and only if management has good reasons to assume that the applicant has enough background and motivation to complete the programme successfully.
+However, not with respect to being in possession of a Bachelor's degree, and only if management has good reasons to assume that the applicant has enough background and motivation to complete the programme successfully.
 In those cases, the situation is discussed with the applicant.
 Usually, the responsibility for the lacking item lies with the applicant.